 The cleaning up of toys routine also teaches your child that you’re not their maid and that they need to responsibly pick up after themselves.
 I believe kids only become bratty when their parents haven’t firmly established that the world doesn’t revolve around them.

 Of course, you should help clean up (and maybe even do the majority when they’re young) but they should participate in this very important part of playing.
 By starting with toys, the lessons on routines eventually carry over to putting away their clothes, cleaning up their rooms, and even eventually being on top of their schoolwork.

-More than Storage
+More Than Storage

-So, instead of asking what type of storage solution you need, ask what we can do about getting the number of toys we own down to a reasonable amount.
+Instead of asking what type of storage solution you need, ask what we can do about getting the number of toys we own down to a reasonable amount.
 I promise you’ll be glad you did.

 Finally, when doting grandparents, aunts, uncles and everyone else asks you what your child would like this holiday season, think about an experience as opposed to more toys.

 Experiences last a lifetime.
 Toys last a few years, if you’re lucky.